Gururaj-Allagi/FlipKartAssignment/README.md

 # FlipKartAssignment

-In this basically used PyTest framework with page object
+In this basically used PyTest framework with page object concept

 Assignmnet details:
 Please share a Github Repository URL containing the source code of the following question: